 For both of these scenarios, the common denominator is the empathic entrepreneurial soul.

 Empaths are highly sensitive people who absorb the energy around them.
 They make excellent business dreamers.
-You know you are one if you are deeply in touch with what your client needs, know when someone is being dishonest, work well by yourself, yet appreciate connecting with others in short bursts.
+You know you are one if you are deeply in touch with what your client needs.
+You can sense when someone is being dishonest, work well by yourself, yet appreciate connecting with others in short bursts.

-As an empath, you also know the challenges of starting your own business and trying to maintain a sense of sanity, even when you are constantly bombarded with other people’s energy.
+As an empath, you also know the challenges of starting your own business and trying to maintain a sense of sanity.
+This happens even when you are constantly bombarded with other people’s energy.

-But how do you deal when the constant push and pull of business undermines your own success?
+But how do you deal when the constant push and pull of business undermine your own success?

-Plus, a self assessment to get to know yourself and your working style a little better and win at business.
+How do you kick ass and stay focused?
+Plus, a self-assessment to get to know yourself and your working style a little better and win at business.

 Tune into your business – Stay Connected to your Vision

 Empaths are usually multi-talented, with a desire to help people.
-As such, you may start your business with one vision, and be easily pulled off track by the sparkling temptation of running several projects, even though they are not in alignment with your core mission.
+As an empath in business, you may start with one vision, and be easily pulled off track by the sparkling temptation of running several projects, even though they are not in alignment with your core mission.
 That’s why being aware of your overall goal at the onset (and thereafter too) leads you like a North Star.